skesur/skesur/README.md

 -  CE student, currently deep in coursework spanning full-stack dev, algorithms, and machine learning
 -  Interested in **Web Design / Development** and **AI/ML**
 -  Currently learning **Web Development** and **Data Science**
--  Looking to collaborate on a **web design & development project** — think it'd be fun to build something together!
+-  Looking to collaborate on a **web design & development project**, think it'd be fun to build something together!
 -  Fun fact: I designed a cyberpunk-themed e-commerce app (Frames) using React 18, Three.js, and GSAP

 ---